-Thermal insulation reduces energy consumption, consequently it reduces the buildings' environmental impact.
+Thermal insulation reduces energy consumption, consequently limiting the buildings'environmental impact.
 In addition, the comparison between other building materials and thermal insulation shows that the environmental effect of thermal insulation is small.

 Case study: fifteen insulating materials different in thickness, density and thermal conductivity have been tested using an exterior building envelope, in Ljubljana (Slovenia).
-The goal of the study was to compare the environmental impact of selected materials using the common 'cradle-to-gate' LCA method.
-The results show for an envelope of 400m and a thermal conductivity of 0,20 W/mK, wood-based, rook-based insulations, and cellulose recycled cause minimal environmental impact which range on average from 0.062 to 1.156 kg of CO2-eq.
+The goal of the study was to compare the environmental impact of selected materials using the 'cradle-to-gate' LCA method.
+The results show that for an envelope of 400m2 and a thermal conductivity of 0,20 W/m2K, wood-based, rook-based insulations, and cellulose recycled cause minimal environmental impact ranging on average from 0.062 to 1.156 kg of CO2-eq.
 In contrast, thermal insulations with high carbon footprint, such as VIP and XPS, cause the higher environmental impact of 16.6 and 13.4 t CO2-eq, respectively [1].

-Studies show that the environmental effects of thermal insulation materials in comparison with other building materials are small, while the energy savings they produce are significantly high.
-Case study: a virtual model of a two-storey residential single-house, located near the city of L'Aguila (Italy) was adopted.
-The model has the same buildings' characteristics as north-south orientation, geometry, internal gains, reinforced concrete with EPS insulation as bearing structure, and prefabricated wood-cement blocks with high thermal performance for the structure.
-The model has been studied in EnergyPlus and some simulations with several combinations of systems have been done.
-The results show that the best combination, made by air boiler and air handling unit, has an energy consumption of 974.7 kWh/y, that corresponds to 67% of energy saved.
+Studies show that the environmental effects of thermal insulation materials in comparison with other building materials are small, while the energy savings they produce are significantly high

+Case study: a virtual model of a two-storey residential single-house, located near the city of L'Aquila (Italy).
+The model has the same buildings' characteristics: north-south orientation, geometry, internal gains, reinforced concrete with EPS insulation as bearing structure, and prefabricated wood-cement blocks with high thermal performance for the structure.
+The model has been studied through simulations with several combinations of systems with EnergyPlus.
+The results show that the best combination, made by air boiler and air handling unit, has an energy consumption of 974.7 kWh/y, resulting in 67% of energy saved.
 The worst-case scenario is the use of an air-to-water heat pump that consumes 4401.4 kWh/y [2].